This post may contain affiliate links. Please read our disclosure policy.

 Okay, so I swore to myself I wouldn’t post a hot soup recipe in the summer but you guys MADE ME DO IT! haha, but seriously.
-If you watch my instagram stories, I whipped up this Easy, Whole30 take on ramen noodles last week using what I had in my fridge/pantry and mentioned that I’d turn it into a blog post in the fall.
+If you watch my Instagram stories, I whipped up this Whole30 Easy Ramen last week using what I had in my fridge/pantry and mentioned that I’d turn it into a blog post in the fall.
 To my surprise, so many of you like soup in the summer as much as I do and you just had to have the recipe right now!
-Which makes me one happy soup freak because now I am not alone in the soup all-year-round struggle.
+This makes me one happy soup freak because now I am not alone in the soup all-year-round struggle.
 So here I am, happily sharing my soup in the summer recipe.
 Thank y’all for being the best soup lovers ever!

 Even though there are a few moving parts to this dish (making the soup, searing the chicken, boiling the eggs) it is all super easy and when it all comes together, it’s just delicious!

 - 1 tbsp. toasted sesame oil

 - 1/2 white or yellow onion, diced finely

 - 2 stalks of celery, cut into 1/2 inch chunks